hfz1991/etime/README.md

 (always as a valid 4 digit time).
 For example, in the above case, the answer should be 1730, which is the time at 3 hours and 45 minutes after 1345.
 You should consider cases like: starting time is 2300 and duration is 200.
 In this case, the end time will be 0100, not 2500.
-Add as many inline comments in your program as you can to make it well documented and easy to be understood by anyone who reads it.